 Set to rise early in the morning.
-To the scalded milk, when lukewarm, add the yeast and flour enough to make a batter, cover, set to rise until light, near the range, which will take several hours.
+To the scalded milk, when lukewarm, add flour enough to make a batter and the yeast, cover, set to rise until light, near the range, which will take several hours.

 Then add the sugar, butter and eggs beaten to a cream, grated rind and juice of orange, a couple tablespoons finely chopped almonds, and add enough flour to make a soft dough, as stiff as can be stirred with a spoon; set to rise again, and when light, divide the dough in two portions, from which you form two wreaths.